Understanding Credit Score

 Understanding Credit Score: Complete Beginner’s Guide

-What Is Credit Score?
+What Is a Credit Score?

 Learn How

-What Is Good Credit Score?
+What Is Considered a Good Credit Score?

-Good credit score ranges from 670-739, exact definition may vary depending on the credit scoring model.
 Every credit bureau calculates credit scores based on different models.

-Credit score ranges for FICO®.
+Credit score ranges for FICO®

 FICO breaks credit scores down into five different categories: